NIHR launches Local Authority Short Placement Award for Research Collaboration

 5 October 2021

-For the first time, the National Institute for Health Research (NIHR) is supporting individuals working in local authority settings to undertake short placements within the NIHR.
+For the first time, the National Institute for Health and Care Research (NIHR) is supporting individuals working in local authority settings to undertake short placements within the NIHR.
 They are also providing opportunities for eligible NIHR Academy Members to undertake short placements within a local authority setting.

 The Local Authority Short Placement Award for Research Collaboration (LA SPARC) scheme will allow individuals to develop skills and capabilities to co-create research that is meaningful and is better able to inform practice and policy.
 It is hoped that this will lead to enhanced partnerships and collaborations between the NIHR and local authority settings, as well as providing a useful career development opportunity for the individual to enhance their skills, knowledge and expertise.